Along for the Rye’d

 As I wipe the film of grime from one surface to another (Fantastic, I find, is well named) and haul the vacuum cleaner up and down stairs, I start to understand a few things about you.
 Like I understand why you occasionally miss a spot.
+I understand how cleaning requires much care as a line painting does.
 Sometimes on those glorious Tuesdays, just after you’d left, I’d wander around the house enjoying the 45 minutes that it would stay clean, and I’d notice a smudge on a cupboard or some jelly near the sink.
 I’d wipe them in my long-suffering way. <Do I have to do everything around here?> Now I understand.
 There are just too many spots not to miss a spot.
 This place is covered in jelly.
 Oh!
 I answered my own question.

 I now understand why you weren’t as excited as I was when I got my little long-haired constantly-shedding dog.
 I thought I’d surprise you.
 You matched my smile and made all the right sounds, but something passed behind your eyes, a fleeting look that I now recognize as terror.
 His hair is everywhere.
 My carpets are laden with it.
 It’s somehow in the stove.
 It sticks to the spots of jelly.